Saskapult/saskapult.github.io/content/ego_search/index.md

 A neat property of this is that a "segment" can be smaller than a sentence!
 For my demo I ran EGO Search with sentence-level segments and then ran it again at a word level on the resulting region.
 It works pretty well!
-It's also, like, the main innovation of this work so I'd sure hope that it works pretty well.
+It's also, like, the main innovation of this work, so I'd sure hope that it works pretty well.

 {{ figure(src="/ego-search/word_level.png",
           style="width: 100%;",